yazhouLiu-nust/PersonCarDetection/README.md

 ?  +-- res_ir_RGB.wmv		: video source in biweekly report 3
 ?  +-- res_night.wmv		: video source in biweekly report 3
 +-- [Models]/
-?  +-- Model1			: the model from yolo as the benchmark, refer to biweekly report 1
+?  +-- Model1/			: the model from yolo as the benchmark, refer to biweekly report 1
 ?  ?  +-- yolo-voc.cfg		: the configuration of the model
 ?  ?  +-- yolo-voc.weights	: the weights of the model
-?  +-- Model2			: the re-trained model for person/car/bus/truck, refer to biweekly report 1
+?  +-- Model2/			: the re-trained model for person/car/bus/truck, refer to biweekly report 1
 ?  ?  +-- navlab.cfg		: the configuration of the model
 ?  ?  +-- navlab_80000.weights	: the weights of the model, 80000 is the training iteration
-?  +-- Model3			: the re-trained model using gray image and color image, refer to biweekly report 2
+?  +-- Model3/			: the re-trained model using gray image and color image, refer to biweekly report 2
 ?  ?  +-- navlab.cfg		: the configuration of the model
 ?  ?  +-- navlab_150000.weights	: the weights of the model, 150000 is the training iteration
-?  +-- Model4			: the re-trained model using gray image, negative image and color image, refer to biweekly report 2
+?  +-- Model4/			: the re-trained model using gray image, negative image and color image, refer to biweekly report 2
 ?  ?  +-- navlab.cfg		: the configuration of the model
 ?  ?  +-- navlab_300000.weights	: the weights of the model, 300000 is the training iteration
 +-- [Tools]/
-?  +-- LabelImage		: the image label tools, output is in pascal voc format, available from: https://github.com/tzutalin/labelImg
+?  +-- LabelImage/		: the image label tools, output is in pascal voc format, available from: https://github.com/tzutalin/labelImg
 ```